smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 assessed entirely based on the submitted (pdf) document.
 The marking criteria (based on the [course learning outcomes]({% link 02-outline.md %})) are:

-- understanding of **fundamental aspects of music computing** including digital synthesis, algorithmic composition and musical interface design
+- demonstration of the **fundamental aspects of music computing** covered in the course including digital synthesis, algorithmic composition and musical interface design

-- understanding of **design and performance issues** around computer music interfaces
+- engagement with the weekly provocations, including critical examination and self-reflection on how they shaped your AV diary submissions

-- understanding of **collaborative performance** with computer music interfaces
+- clarity of communication, overall narrative structure of the portfolio (i.e. does it read like a cohesive document, or just like 4x 200-word reflections copy-pasted together?)

-- **critical examination and self-reflection** on your audiovisual diary entries
+- adherence to the [spec](#weekly-videos-spec) & [submission

-- **presentation and communication** of your intention, process, and evaluation through your audiovisual diary entries
+  deadlines](#weekly-videos-submission-deadlines) for the weekly videos